-A lot of CPA candidates ask if it matters whether they get a high score on the CPA exam or get a low score just above passing.
-Many candidates study excessively, so they can get crazy high scores and tell everyone how well they did on the exam, but does your score actually matter?
+A lot of CPA candidates ask if it matters whether they get a high CPA exam score or a low score just above passing.
+Many candidates study excessively, so they can get crazy high scores and tell everyone how well they did when their score releases.

-The truth is that no one knows what your score is and how well you did on the exam.
-The truth about CPA score release dates is that it’s not published publicly and it doesn’t really matter if it was.
+Truthfully, no one knows what your score is and how well you did on the exam.
+The truth about CPA score release dates is that it’s not published publicly; it doesn’t really matter if it was.
 The important thing is that you passed the exam in the first place.

 Will Higher CPA Scores Help You Get Hired?

-The first thing that you need to realize that this only applies to people who haven’t passed all four sections.
-If you’ve passed the entire exam, no one is going to ask you what your scores were.
-They are going to look at your resume and see that you are certified.
-Done deal.
+The first thing that you need to realize that this only applies to people who haven’t passed every single section of the CPA exam.
+If you’ve passed the entire exam, no one is going to ask you what your scores were; they’re going to look at your resume and see that you are certified.
+Done deal!

 If you’ve only passed a few parts of the Uniform CPA examination, such as the REG or BEC section, it’s important to put that on your resume.
-This shows that you are serious about getting certified and willing to do what it takes to help the firm grow.
+This shows that you are serious about getting AICPA certified and that you’re willing to do what it takes to help the firm grow.
 After all, no firm wants to hire someone who isn’t pursuing their CPA certification.

 That being said, there are pros and cons to putting your scores on your resume.
 If you scored 75 on three parts of the exam, the firm might think that you are an underachiever.
-However, if you scored 90+ on three sections, they might think you are trying to show off.
+However, if you scored 90+ on three sections, they might think you are trying to show off your candidate performance.
 Believe it or not, this could actually be a bad thing in your interview.
-For example, the seniors interviewing you might be jealous or get the wrong impression about you boasting high scores.
+For example, the seniors interviewing you might be jealous or get the wrong impression about you boasting high release scores.

 I would recommend not putting any scores on your resume.
 Simply list your passed exam sections along with the pass dates.
-That way they understand you are almost done and there are no misconceptions between your employers and the state boards of accountancy.
+That way, they understand you are almost done and there are no misconceptions between your employers and the state boards of accountancy.

 Does a High CPA Exam Score Help You Get Promoted?

 Is a high score on the CPA exam relevant?
-I think you should know this by this point in the article, but no, your score doesn’t have any influence on your promotions.
+I think you should know this by this point in the article, but no. Ultimately, your score doesn’t have any influence on your promotions.
 All an employer cares about is that you pass the exam, gain approval from the NASBA (National Association of State Boards of Accountancy), and become a CPA.
 They don’t care whether you passed with a 76 or a 95 on your written communication section: just that you passed.